Netflix/x-test/README.md

 - `todo`: An `it` whose callback _is_ run and is expected to fail.
 - `waitFor`: Ensures the test does not exit until given promise settles.
 - `assert`: Simple assertion call that expects a boolean.
+- `cover`: Sets a coverage goal for the given url.

 ### Events

 - `x-test-ping`: root responds ('x-test-pong', { status: 'started'|'ended' })
 - `x-test-ended`: all tests have completed or we bailed out
+- `x-test-cover-start`: root responds ('x-test-cover-ended')
+- `x-test-cover`: [internal] signal to test for coverage on a particular file
 - `x-test-bail`: [internal] signal to quit test early
 - `x-test-queue`: [internal] queues a new test
 - `x-test-next`: [internal] destroy current test and create a new one